PPF Levy forum

 A deficit reduction contribution is a payment made to reduce the scheme’s deficit.
 As this reduces the perceived underfunding risk of the scheme, the PPF allows these contributions to be taken into account in the levy calculation.

 To do this, contributions need to be certified via the Pensions Regulator’s online exchange system by the required deadline, in order for them to affect the levy calculation.

 Section 179 (“s179”) valuations must be provided to the PPF through the Pension Regulator’s system, Exchange, within 15 months of the effective date of the formal actuarial valuation.

 S179 results can be submitted at any time before this 15 month statutory deadline, and so if a scheme’s funding position has improved compared to the previous valuation, it may be worth submitting the results in advance of the statutory deadline to reduce the PPF levy payable.

 Schemes may also consider commissioning an out-of-cycle s179 valuation if their circumstances have changed significantly since the last s179 valuation was submitted (for example, if a number of members have transferred out of the scheme).

-While the Experian model has been developed specifically to reduce the possibility of manipulating scores, there may be certain actions that can be taken to improve a company's Experian score.
-We have particular expertise in this area, having worked with the PPF when the Experian model was introduced in 2015.
+Although the PPF’s model has been developed to reduce the possibility of manipulating scores, there may be certain actions that can be taken to improve a company's insolvency risk score.

-One of the main actions that schemes should take is to ensure that Experian are using the correct financial data and the correct scorecard in determining the employer's risk of insolvency, particularly in relation to overseas companies.
+One of the main actions that should be taken is to ensure that the correct financial data and the correct scorecard is being used to determine the employer's risk of insolvency.

 As part of determining a scheme’s PPF levy, the PPF looks at the impact of extreme market conditions on a scheme’s funding position.